Infokora/react-native-env-label/README.md

 # react-native-env-label
-Label fro environments your apps
+Label for environments your apps

 ## Gettings Started
 ```